Disentanglement of Correlated Factors via Hausdorff Factorized Support: Introduction

 \section{Introduction}

 Disentangled representation learning \citep{bengio2013review_representation_learning,Higgins2018towards} is a promising path to facilitate reliable generalization to in- and out-of-distribution downstream tasks \citep{bengio2013review_representation_learning,Higgins2018towards,milbich2020diva,dittadi2021realistic,horan2021disentanglement}, on top of being more interpretable and fair \citep{locatello2019fairness,traeuble2021correlation}.
 While \citet{Higgins2018towards} propose a formal definition based on group equivariance, and various metrics have been proposed to measure disentanglement \citep{higgins2017betavae,chen2018betatcvae,eastwood2018dci} the most commonly understood definition is as follows: [section] \begin{definition}[Disentanglement] Assuming data generated by a set of unknown ground-truth latent factors, a representation is said to be disentangled \red{if there exists a one-to-one correspondence between each factor and dimension of the representation.} \end{definition} The \emph{method} by which to achieve this goal however, remains an open research question.
-Weak and semi-supervised settings, e.g. using paired data samples or auxiliary variables, can provably offer disentanglement and recovery of ground truth factors \citep{bouchacourt2018multilevelvae,locatello2020weaklysupervised,khemakhem2020unifying,klindt2021towards}.
+Weak and semi-supervised settings, e.g. using data pairs or auxiliary variables, can provably offer disentanglement \citep{bouchacourt2018multilevelvae,locatello2020weaklysupervised,khemakhem2020unifying,klindt2021towards}.
 But fully unsupervised disentanglement -- our focus in this study -- is in theory impossible to achieve in the general unconstrained nonlinear case~\citep{hyvaerinen1999nica,locatello2019challenging}.
 In practice however the inductive biases embodied in common autoencoder architectures allow for effective practical disentanglement~\citep{rolinek2019vae_pca}.
 Perhaps more problematic, standard unsupervised disentanglement methods~(s.a. \citet{higgins2017betavae,kim2018factorvae,chen2018betatcvae}) rely on an unrealistic assumption of statistical independence of ground truth factors.
 Real data however contains correlations \citep{traeuble2021correlation}.
-Even when considering well defined factors, such as object shape and color or background, correlations are pervasive---yellow\removed{ and green} bananas are more frequent than red ones; cows are much more often on grassy fields than \removed{on }sand dunes.
-In more realistic settings where factors are correlated, prior work (e.g. \cite{traeuble2021correlation,dittadi2021realistic}) has shown existing disentanglement methods fail.
+Even with well defined factors (s.a. shape, color or background), correlations are pervasive---yellow bananas are more frequent than red ones; cows more often on grass than sand.
+In more realistic settings with correlations, prior work (e.g. \cite{traeuble2021correlation,dittadi2021realistic}) has shown existing disentanglement methods to fail.